 All lath should be covered with a 1/2" to 3/4" coat of mortar.

-Scratch coat can be roughed up with a corn broom or stiff brush for better adhesion.
+Scratch coat can be roughed up with a stiff brush for better adhesion.

 Lay out a quantity of stone near work area, blending multiple boxes to ensure proper mix of size shape & color.

-Completely cover the back of the stone with ½” mortar, mound up a little in the center to ensure a complete tight seal.
+To butter the stone, completely cover the back of the stone with ½” mortar.
+This will ensure a tight seal.

 Cutting or trimming the stones are done best with a mason blade in a skill saw, a diamond saw, a mason hammer or shingle hammer.

-You can have larger or small grout joints – just make sure the stone is completely sealed around the edges with at least ¼” grout exterior.
+You can have larger or smaller grout joints, but typical installations are ¼ to ½ inch.
+Whatever your grout joint, be sure the stone is completely sealed around the edges with at least ¼” grout exterior

 Rinse off film or residue with 1 part vinegar / 4 parts water, using a soft bristle brush, rinse repeatedly with plain water.